 Recurrent gout attacks lead to chronic gout.
 It leads to erosion of cartilage and bones.
 Severe joint deformities are also seen.

 Urate urolithiasis (formation of urate kidney stones):

 This is seen in 10-15 % of people, usually in Gout patients from hot climates.
-Formation of urate stones is favoured by increased uric acid in the urine, purine over production, excessive purine intake in blood, low urine pH, as in chronic diarrhea.
+Formation of urate stones is favoured by increased uric acid in the urine, purine overproduction, excessive purine intake in blood, low urine pH, as in chronic diarrhoea.

 Other disease manifestation:

 Gout and increased uric acid levels in blood often associated with high BP, obesity, diabetes mellitus, ischemic heart diseases etc.

 Serum urate level increase is appreciable.
 But it is not the only diagnostic criterion.
 The clinical symptoms should also be taken into consideration.

 There are many joint related disorders explained in Ayurvedic textbooks, of which, grossly Vatarakta signs and symptoms can be co-related with Gout.